-European Chestnut Tree
+European Chestnut Trees

-European chestnut trees grow faster and produce larger nuts -- up to several inches in diameter -- than American chestnut species.
+European chestnut trees (Castanea sativa, USDA zones 5-7) grow faster and produce larger nuts -- up to several inches in diameter -- than American chestnut species.
 The same tree produces two kinds of nuts: chataigniers, which grow three nuts in each burr, and the larger, more valuable marrons.
 Each marron fills an entire burr itself.
 One chestnut tree can produce both kinds of nuts.

-American Chestnut Tree
+American Chestnut Trees

-A hundred years ago, American chestnut trees thrived across the United States, producing both nuts and timber.
+A hundred years ago, American chestnut trees (Castanea dentata, zones 5-8) thrived across the United States, producing both nuts and timber.
 A virus accidentally introduced into the country in 1904 devastated the trees.
 Over the next 40 years, 3.5 billion trees died and the American chestnut became virtually extinct.

-Chinese Chestnut Tree
+Chinese Chestnut Trees